artegoser/image-pluser-webui/README.md

 ### one-click-installers

-Just download and run the file in `scripts/one-click` (you need git and python3).
+Just download and run the file in `scripts/one-click` (you need git, ffmpeg and python3).

 ## Available Stacking Methods